ratwolfzero/hopalong_python/README.md

 This program is available in two versions:

 - Basic version: Calculation and display of the Hopalong Attractor and the pixel density via a color bar.
-- Extended version: Includes all features of the basic version, plus statistics and visualization of the pixel hit counts distribution.
+- Extended version: Includes the features of the basic version except color bar, plus statistics and visualization of the pixel hit counts distribution.

 Examples of outputs can be found in the "Usage" section above.